-- Applicant Not Interested

-- Employment Conditions

 - Less Relevant Skills

 - Less Relevant Education

 - Less Relevant Experience

-- Unsatisfactory Employment Record

-Program: When you have selected your new hire or rehire (someone who has not taught for us within the last 3 years), complete the "Human Resources Hire Request - Lecturer Hire" request form on Impact.
+When you have selected your new hire or rehire (someone who has not taught for us within the last 3 years), complete the Human Resources Hire Request formstack.
+You will need to upload a letter of support and an external reference letter when submitting the online form.
+External reference letters must come directly from the reference provider to the Program Lead.

-- 1. You will need to upload a letter of support (see Appendix B for samples) and an external reference letter when submitting the online form.
-External reference letters must come directly from the reference provider to the Program Lead. - 2.
-Please make sure finalists are clear that changes can happen up to the last moment or the class could be canceled, so we cannot guarantee that they will teach in a particular semester.
+Please make sure finalists are aware that changes can happen up and the class could be canceled, so we cannot guarantee that they will teach in a particular semester.